davisshaver/ppc-new/docs/audit.md

 - No spam.
 - No spin.

-Our free site audits are a combination of an automated/quantitative tests (SEO, SMO, UI/UX, etc) coupled with qualitative & strategic anlysis of your outlet's strengths and weaknesses.
+Our free site audits are a combination of automated/quantitative tests (SEO, SMO, UI/UX, etc) coupled with qualitative & strategic anlysis of your outlet's strengths and weaknesses.

 **This offer is not available to corporate newsrooms.**